jacksonh1/slim_conservation_benchmark/README.md

 4. `./src/data_processing/benchmark_generation/generate_orthogroup_database/run.sh`

-They are included as jupyter notebooks for documentation reasons
+They are mostly included as jupyter notebooks for documentation reasons